MuriithiEric/MuriithiEric/README.md

 ### Hola, I'm Eric Muriithi 😄👋

-- 🔭 I’m currently working on OCR System for S.G.A Group.
-- 🌱 I’m currently refining my knowledge in ionic
-- 👯 I’m looking to collaborate on apps and web apps.
+- 🔭 Currently part of the 1 million developers for Africa program.
+- 🌱 Building apps with flutter, but can do almost anything with JS. ;)
-- 💬 Ask me about cross platform app development.
+- 💬 Ask me about dart with flutter, javascript, and firebase.
-- 📫 How to reach me: Email me @emuriithi42@gmail.com
+- 📫 Reach me on my email @emuriithi42@gmail.com or my twitter.
-- ⚡ Fun fact: A blue whale weighs as much as three elephants and is as long as three Greyhound buses 😄
-- ⚡ Muray Innovations to the world.
+- ⚡ Muray Innovations to the world. 😄